gravitational/teleport/rfd/0029-account-lifecycle.md

 * <Lock details>

-To remove the lock, login to the locks UI and unfreeze the account.
+To remove the lock, login to the the locks UI and unfreeze the account.
 ```

 To remove the lock, users should follow the same procedure, but in reverse order: